department-of-veterans-affairs/vets-website/_education/3-survivors-dependent.md

 Yes, if:

-- You are a child or spouse of a Servicemember who died in the line of duty after September 10, 2001, or
+- You are a child or spouse of a Service Member who died in the line of duty after September 10, 2001, or
-- You are a dependent of a Veteran who is permanently and totally disabled due to a service-related condition, or
+-	You are the child or spouse of a Veteran who is permanently and totally disabled due to a service-connected disability, or
-- You are a survivor of a Veteran who died while on active duty or as a result of a service-related condition, or
+-	You are the child or spouse of a Veteran who died while on active duty or as a result of a service-connected disability, or
+-	You are the child or spouse of a Service Member missing in action or captured in line of duty by a hostile force, or
+-	You are the child or spouse of a Service Member forcibly detained in the line of duty by a foreign government or power, or
+-	You are a child or spouse of a Service Member who is hospitalized or receiving outpatient treatment for a service connected permanent and total disability and likely to be discharged for that disability, or
-- You are eligible to receive a transfer of Post-9/11 GI Bill® benefits
+-	You are eligible to receive a transfer of Post-9/11 GI Bill benefits

 ### Who is covered

-- You
+- Your family
 </div>
 <div markdown="1">
 #### Available benefits